west474/west474/README.md

 ### Welcome to my Github page all!

-- 🔭 I’m currently working on ... university coursework!
+- 🔭 I’m currently working on ... university coursework and building a portfolio page!
 - 🌱 I’m currently learning ... the MISRA C principles!
 - 📫 I want my next project to be ... a basic version of a games library!
 - ⚡ My next long-term goal is ... to learn Haskell!